 If you plan to let out a property, PAT testing is something you should consider as a landlord.
-As well as other issues related to electrical installations, emergency lighting and fire alarms, it is essential for your landlord responsibilities.
+As well as other issues related to electrical installations, emergency lighting and fire alarms, it is an essential part of your landlord responsibilities to hire an electrician who can conduct these tests.
 Read more in this PAT testing guide.

 What is PAT testing?